dalloglio/reverse-proxy-load-balancer-nginx/README.md

 }
 ```

-The "Round Robin" strategy is one of the simplest and widely used load balancing strategies.
-When configured with Nginx, the Round Robin load balancer evenly distributes requests among the available servers.
-This approach is effective in evenly distributing the load among the servers, ensuring that no one server becomes overloaded while others remain underutilized.
-However, it is important to note that the Round Robin strategy does not take into account the actual load or capacity of the servers; it simply forwards requests in a predefined order.
+The "Round Robin" algorithm is one of the simplest and widely used load balancing algorithms.
+When configured with Nginx, the Round Robin load balancer evenly distributes requests across the available servers.
+This approach is effective in evenly distributing load across servers, ensuring that no server becomes overloaded while others remain underutilized.
+However, it is important to note that the Round Robin algorithm does not take into account the real load or capacity of the servers; it simply forwards requests in a predefined order.

-### Definition of the application instances + Nginx with Docker Compose
+### Defining application instances + Nginx with Docker Compose

 ```yaml
 version: "3.8"